dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 * Access to specific websites

-* Access to internal company websites using Edge and the Azure Active Directory proxy
+* Access to internal company websites using Microsoft Edge and the Azure Active Directory proxy

 * Minimum version of app, version of OS